Commit451/Lift/README.md

 [![Build Status](https://travis-ci.org/Commit451/Lift.svg?branch=master)](https://travis-ci.org/Commit451/Lift) [![](https://jitpack.io/v/Commit451/Lift.svg)](https://jitpack.io/#Commit451/Lift)

 # About
 When upgrading a database, you get callbacks such as `onUpgrade(oldVersion, newVersion)`.
 But, these are only useful and usable when you are dealing with database migrations.
 What about when you need to upgrade `SharedPreferences`, switch from SQLite to Realm, etc?
-Lift aims to fill those gaps and allow an upgrade path for any possible app version upgrade you might need.
+Lift aims to fill those gaps and allow an upgrade path for any possible app version upgrade you might need, making use of the apps version code provided in the `build.gradle`.

 # Usage